 Members within a Cause can take initiative and post bulletins and attract new support for it, enabling anyone to become a critical member of a Cause, though only those approved by the Cause creators are able to become administrators and send out bulletins or take official action.

-Turning the social Web into a promotion tool is still something that’s being explored and driven by businesses.
+Bottom Line: Turning the social Web into a promotion tool is still something that’s being explored and driven by businesses.
 But as they develop techniques and methods that work well, nonprofits have been quick to line up and apply the same techniques.

 The social Web provides opportunities never seen before in the field of marketing and promotion and that goes for all organizations that need public attention, not just charities.
 However, given the way charities build upon communities and grassroots efforts, it is a much more natural fit for nonprofits than most businesses.